Tony Cingrani

-Anthony Michael Cingrani (born July 5, 1989) is an American professional baseball pitcher who is a free agent.
-He has played in Major League Baseball (MLB) for the Cincinnati Reds and Los Angeles Dodgers.
+Anthony Michael Cingrani (born July 5, 1989) is an American former professional baseball pitcher.
+He played in Major League Baseball (MLB) for the Cincinnati Reds and Los Angeles Dodgers.
 Prior to playing professionally, he played for his high school baseball team at Lincoln-Way Central High School and for the college baseball teams at South Suburban College and Rice University.

 Amateur career

 Cingrani attended Lincoln-Way Central High School in New Lenox, Illinois.
-After graduating, he enrolled at South Suburban College, a junior college in South Holland, Illinois, before transferring to Rice University, where he played for the Rice Owls baseball team.
-In his junior year, his first at Rice, Cingrani struggled as a starting pitcher, pitching to an 8.59 earned run average (ERA) in six games started, issuing 16 walks and striking out only 13.
+He then enrolled at South Suburban College, a junior college in South Holland, Illinois, before transferring to Rice University, where he played baseball for the Rice Owls.
+In his junior year, his first season at Rice, Cingrani struggled as a starting pitcher, pitching to an 8.59 earned run average (ERA) in six games started, issuing 16 walks and striking out only 13.
 After the season, he asked the coaches if they wanted him off the team due to his poor performance, but they told him they thought he could make progress.

 Cingrani worked with Rice's coaches to change his mechanics during the offseason, which resulted in improved fastball velocity: from 86 mph before the changes to 90 to 94 mph after.
 However, he did not make the Owls' starting rotation due to the inconsistency of his off-speed pitches.
 Converted into a relief pitcher for his senior season, Cingrani tied the school record with 12 saves.
 He also had a 4–2 win–loss record, a 1.74 ERA and struck out 66 batters while walking only 10 in 57 innings pitched.